PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 1. **Currently, the official PaddleX only provides precompiled packages for CUDA 11.8 + cuDNN 8.9**; support for CUDA 12 is in progress.
 2. Only one version of the high-performance inference plugin should exist in the same environment.
-3. For Windows systems, it is currently recommended to install and use the high-performance inference plugin within a Docker container.
+3. For Windows systems, it is currently recommended to install and use the high-performance inference plugin within a Docker container or in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environments.

 ### 1.2 Enabling the High-Performance Inference Plugin